 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (5 percent) than the Leica M10.
 Moreover, the E-M5 II is markedly lighter (29 percent) than the M10.
-It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.